oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      URI-reference syntax and thus MUST NOT include characters outside the set %x21 / %x23-5B / %x5D-7E.

-The parameters are included in the payload of the HTTP response using the `application/json` media type as defined by [RFC7159].
+The parameters are included in the content of the HTTP response using the `application/json` media type as defined by [RFC7159].
 The parameters are serialized into a JSON structure by adding each parameter at the highest structure level.
 Parameter names and string